joeyfaherty/joeyfaherty.github.io/_posts/2018-06-26-spark-ss-write-to-es-v6.md

   .getOrCreate()
 ```

-read from your socket source:
+## 2. Read from your socket source:
 ```
 import spark.implicits._